Mayors' Institute on City Design

 Eligibility

 MICD Just City Mayoral Fellows are selected based on an open call for expressions of interest in the months before the Fellowship begins.
-The 2025 expression of interest is currently open through November 15, 2024.
+The 2025 Expression of Interest period closed on November 15, 2024; the next Expression of Interest period will open in Fall 2025.
 All U.S. mayors are eligible to express interest.
 Selected mayors identify two key staff members to take part in the weekly classes and all virtual components of the Fellowship.

 Each cohort is curated with different themes, commonalities, and city sizes in mind.
 Ideal participants are seeking new tools and expertise to help advance their justice-centered goals in concrete, impactful ways, and can make the substantial time commitment to the semester-long Fellowship.